-Note: If you install the software using the product software disc, the CD browser displays the installation options for all the products that are specified earlier.
+Note: If you install the software using the product software disc, the CD browser displays the installation options for all the products.
 However, if you download the installation package from the Veritas website, the CD browser displays the installation options only for the product to be installed.